Why do the course?

 Your environmental knowledge, situational awareness and environmental appreciation will increase exponentially while on course, whether you are a career guide working towards a qualification or attending for self-satisfaction and learning.

 The aim of this course is to develop and practice skills and gain knowledge to attain the FGASA Trails Guide Back-up qualification.
 At the same time develop and enhance skills and knowledge learnt on the FGASA Field Guide course.
 Your environmental and situational awareness will increase exponentially.

 It is also open to anyone who wants experience of, or opportunities for, walking in a wilderness area and improving personal skills.
 Skills gained on this course can be used anywhere.
 The course content is the same for everyone, regardless of existing qualifications.

-However, if a FGASA Back-up Trails Guide qualification is what you are after, you will have to attain a full FGASA Level 1 before coming on the course.
+However, if a FGASA Back-up Trails Guide qualification is what you are after, you will have to attain a full FGASA Field Guide qualification before coming on the course.

 - Introduction to trails guide course

 - Walking in dangerous game country